Continuing Education Activity

 Pramipexole is administered orally and is available in the form of tablets.
 As soon as it got approved for the treatment of PD, the immediate release (IR) tablet form became available in doses of 0.125, 0.25, 0.5, 1, and 1.5 mg.
 In 2010, pramipexole became available in the form of extended-release (ER) in larger doses of 0.375, 0.75, 1.5, 2.25, 3, 3.75, and 4.5 mg, permitting a simplified single daily dosing.
 Both IR and ER have an identical mechanism of action and efficacy.
 For instance, 4.5 mg ER administered once daily is clinically equivalent to 1.5 mg IR administered three times daily.

 In PD, pramipexole is initiated at a dose of 0.125 mg thrice daily and gradually increased every week to a maximum dose of 1.5 mg thrice daily, depending on the clinical response.
 This slow titration is to minimize the adverse effects of the drug.
 In patients with renal insufficiency, pramipexole has to be titrated according to the degree of the insufficiency, as it is almost entirely excreted unchanged through the kidneys.
-In patients with creatinine clearance (CrCL) of 35-59 ml/min, the initial dose administered should be 0.125 mg twice daily and increased gradually over a longer period of two weeks as compared to a week in patients with normal renal function.
+In patients with creatinine clearance (CrCL) of 35 to 59 ml/min, the initial dose administered should be 0.125 mg twice daily and increased gradually over a longer period of two weeks compared to a week in patients with normal renal function.
 For severe renal impairment (CrCL of 15-34 ml/min), the initial dose should be 0.125 once daily.

 Pramipexole is given as a single dose 2 to 3 hours before bedtime for the treatment of RLS.
 The dose can be increased every 4 to 7 days to attain maximum symptom relief.
-Usually, most of the patients are free of symptoms in the dose range of 0.125 and 0.75 mg.
+Usually, most patients are free of symptoms in the dose range of 0.125 and 0.75 mg.
 Hence, IR tablets are most suitable in RLS, given the small dose required for symptoms to abate.

 No dose adjustments should be made in cases of hepatic insufficiency since pramipexole undergoes minimal hepatic metabolism.

 The adverse effects of pramipexole are attributed to both peripheral and central dopaminergic stimulation.
-These include in decreasing order of frequency, dyskinesia, postural dizziness, nausea, orthostatic hypotension, and visual hallucinations.
+These include, in decreasing order of frequency, dyskinesia, postural dizziness, nausea, orthostatic hypotension, and visual hallucinations.
 Other infrequent ones include fatigue, headache, and constipation.

 A severe adverse effect is the sudden onset of sleep, which can lead to road traffic accidents.
 Consequently, manufacturers issued a warning concerning the use of pramipexole in patients involved in driving or activities demanding vigilance.

-Compulsive behaviors like punding and impulse control disorders like gambling, excessive shopping, and hypersexuality are known, serious adverse effects of treatment with pramipexole.
+Compulsive behaviors like punding and impulse control disorders like gambling, excessive shopping, and hypersexuality are known serious adverse effects of treatment with pramipexole.

 Renal impairment is not a contraindication to pramipexole use.
 In geriatric patients with declining renal function and younger ones with renal insufficiency, the dose requires titration at a much slower rate.
 Hepatic insufficiency is not a contraindication as well.